opulo-inc/ohai/docs/v2-v3_spare_parts/vac-and-valve-set-v3/index.md

 ---
 hide:
   - navigation
+zoduki: true
 ---
 # LumenPnP v2/v3 Vacuum Pump and Valve Set

-## Purpose
+## Instructions

+### Prepare Vacuum Pump Leads

 The purpose of this work instruction is to document the assembly process for the LumenPnP v2/v3 Vacuum Pump and Valve Set [`SKU-0004-00`]

-## Instructions

-### Create Wired Vacuum Pump Assembly

 1. Gather required items